datanav/docs/training/courses/tmp/sesam_expert.rst

 Inbound pipes should be named according to endpoint/table they connect to in the source system and prefixed with the source system name such that there is a clear and intuitive way of tracking their content.
-We use the hr system mentioned above in this example.
-There are two tables we would like to read from the hr systems: employee and department.
+Let us use the same example as for naming system.
+I this case the HR system in the previous example populate its data in two tables: employee and department.
 Our two inbound pipes connecting to the two tables containing HR data will therefore be named “hr-employee” and “hr-department”.
 The system name prefixed highlights that the HR system is upstream from the